 How do I make a complaint to the SFO?

-You can make a complaint by phone, email, fax or post.
-For information on making a complaint to the Serious Fraud Office click here.
+You can make a complaint by phone, email or post.
+For information on making a complaint (to report a fraud) to the Serious Fraud Office click here.

 Will anyone else be told that I am the complainant?